OutSystems/cloud-connector/README.md

 ![Secure gateways in ODC Portal](images/secure-gateways-pl.png "Secure gateways in ODC Portal")

-> :information_source: Make sure to copy the token and save it in a safe location.
-For security reasons, you won't be able to access it again.
+> :information_source: Make sure to copy the Token and save it in a safe location.
+For security reasons, you won't be able to access it again after you close or refresh the page.

 Use the **Token** and **Address** to form the `outsystemscc` command to run.
 For example: